Years 3 and 4

 By the end of year 4 all children will be tested on their times tables.
 They will get 6 seconds per question and will be required to know all of their times tables up to 12 x 12.
 Each week there is a different focus on tables included in their homework.

-Please ensure that your child has suitable P.E. kit in school on a Thursday.
+Please ensure that your child has suitable P.E. kit in school on a Thursday and Wednesday.

 Documents to help with Maths principles and times tables for the new year 4 multiplication test.